Danville dominates Loudonville in convincing showing

-Danville rolled past Loudonville for a comfortable 52-15 victory on Sept.
+Danville raced to a big lead and never looked back in a 52-15 win over Loudonville at Loudonville High on Sept.
 22 in Ohio football action.

-Danville opened with a 16-7 advantage over Loudonville through the first quarter.

-The Blue Devils’ offense roared in front for a 32-7 lead over the Red Birds at the intermission.
+The Blue Devils opened a lopsided 32-7 gap over the Red Birds at the intermission.

 Danville and Loudonville each scored in the third quarter.